-Q: What should I do with conflicting advice I’m getting about deck finishing?
+Q: What should I do about conflicting advice I’m getting about deck finishing?
 I just built a new staircase out of cedar for my deck and the measured moisture content of the wood is less than 10%.
-Some brands of deck stain recommend letting new wood weather 4-12 months, then use a cleaner and brightener before applying a finish.
+Some brands of deck stain recommend letting new wood weather 4 to 12 months, then use a cleaner and brightener before applying a finish.
 Other brands say it’s okay to sand and apply stain whenever the wood is below 17% moisture content.
 One brand of stain says to stain all six sides of each board while building, which I can’t do now.
 Have I messed up?

 As for finishing on six sides, I’ve never found it to be crucial.
 Some finish manufacturers recommend this, but in my experience you don’t get significantly longer finish life on the surface of the boards with all sides finished.
 Even if you did, that benefit wouldn’t last long because you can never strip and refinish all six sides of each board once a deck is built anyway.
 Sooner or later you’ll only able to refinish the top of each board anyway, and maybe an exposed end or edge.
 That’s what’ll happen in 2 or 3 years when it comes time to strip your stairs and refinish them.

 The main factors for creating a deck finish that lasts as long as possible is proper surface preparation, and applying a deck finish that actually has the ability to last for a while.
 Many deck finishes are doomed to a short life no matter how well you prep the surface.
+They’re just not very good.
 Click here for a very specific online education for getting the best possible deck finish results.
 I made this content to help the constant stream of folks who come to me looking for help with the old and failing finish on their deck.
 There are lots of people out there with the same deck troubles you’re having.